mattmaynes2/aria/reports/final/6-Appendix/B-Research/1-AutomationSystems.md

 interoperability.

-### Insteon
+#### Insteon {-}

 #### Description {-}

 Insteon is a home automation system that allows smart devices to connect over a home area network with a focus on ease of use.
 Insteon allows you to monitor and control all of the devices within the system.
 All devices in connect through a central Insteon smart hub which is then controlled by the user through a app on the user's mobile device.
-Controlling of devices can also be automated using manually configured schedules, IFTTT or through the use of **scenes**.
+Controlling of s can also be automated using manually configured schedules, IFTTT or through the use of **scenes**.

 A scene is configured a configuration for a room that the user sets up at a specific time or when specific environmental conditions are met.
-Insteon has all of the devices remember their current states and whenever these states are met then it has the devices recreate the saved scene.
+Insteon has all of the devices remember their current states and whenever these states are met then it has the devices recreate the saved scene.[^B-1-1]

 #### Technical Overview {-}